 Master Kong, or the latinized version of his name “Confucius”, is a figure that looms large over Chinese thought.
-He is said to have lived during the ‘Warring States’ period in ancient China, during the Zhou dynasty, also referred to as the Spring and Autumn period.
-Much of his subsequent doctrine was influenced by the need to overcome chaos and preserve order.
+He is said to have lived during the ‘Warring States’ period of ancient China during the Zhou dynasty, which is also referred to as the Spring and Autumn period.
+Much of Confucius’s subsequent doctrine was influenced by the need to overcome chaos and preserve order.
 Indeed, a rigid ‘Confucian’ system arose and lasted for over 2,000 years in China.